GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

  ![acrylic switchplate](/docs/images/buildguide/acrylic_plate.jpg)

-For this step you need the 5mm wafer head screws, since other screwheads would intersect with the top layer.
+For this step, you need the 5mm wafer head screws, since other screwheads would intersect with the top layer.

 ![wafer head screws](/docs/images/buildguide/flat_screws.jpg)

-Finally attach the top plate and insert the switches into the plate.
+Finally, attach the top plate and insert the switches into the plate.

 ![acrylic top plate](/docs/images/buildguide/acrylic_topplate.jpg)